selwynpolit/d9book/book/actions.md

 }
 ```

-In order to get Action Plugin Discoverable you need to add `system.action.<plugin_id>.yml` which is placed in `config/install`
+In order to get Action Plugin to be discoverable you need to add the config yaml file in the form `system.action.<plugin_id>.yml`  in `config/install`.
+Here is the `config/install/system.action.action_plugin_examples_archive_node.yml` file:

-The structure of the `.yml` file is shown below:

 ```yaml
 langcode: en